Higher-genus quasimap wall-crossing via localization: Abstract

 \section{Abstract}

 We give a new proof of Ciocan-Fontanine and Kim's wall-crossing formula relating the virtual classes of the moduli spaces of $\epsilon$-stable quasimaps for different $\epsilon$ in any genus, whenever the target is a complete intersection in projective space and there is at least one marked point.
-Our techniques involve a twisted graph space, which we expect to generalize to yield wall-crossing formulas for general gauged linear sigma models.
+Our techniques involve a twisted graph space, which can be modified to yield wall-crossing formulas for more general gauged linear sigma models.